subbaraju2000/python-sdk-sync/README.md

   "corsOrigin": "*", # Specifies the allowed origin for CORS (Cross-Origin Resource Sharing). "*" allows all origins.
   "pushMediaSettings": {
     "accessPolicy": "private", # Sets the access policy for the uploaded media (e.g., "private" or "public").
-    "optimizeAudio": true, # Enables audio optimization for the uploaded media.
+    "optimizeAudio": True, # Enables audio optimization for the uploaded media.
     "maxResolution": "1080p", # Specifies the maximum resolution allowed for the uploaded media.
   },
 }